Large Global Volatility Matrix Analysis Based on Observation Structural Information: Asymptotic Properties

 \end{itemize} \end{assum}

-\begin{remark} Assumption \ref{assum1}(i) is known as the factor pervasiveness assumption, which is closely related to the incoherence structure \citep{fan2018eigenvector}.
+\begin{remark} Assumption \ref{assum1}(i) is the conventional normalization condition in the factor model literature.
+Assumption \ref{assum1}(ii) is known as the factor pervasiveness assumption, which is closely related to the incoherence structure \citep{fan2018eigenvector}.
 This assumption can hold in macroeconomic and financial applications and is used for analyzing low-rank matrices \citep{bai2003inferential, Chamberlain1983, fan2013large, fan2016incorporating, lam2012factor, stock2002forecasting}.

-Specifically, in the context of a multi-level factor model, global factors have a broad impact on most individuals, while national factors only affect individuals within each national group.
-This illustrates the pervasive condition at different levels in an intuitive manner.
-Assumptions \ref{assum1}(iii)-(iv) provide a high-level sufficient condition for analyzing large matrices.
-The sample correlation matrix with $d$ frequency data serves as the initial estimator for $\bR_{h}$ in Assumption \ref{assum1}(iii).
+Specifically, we allow the global and local factors to be weak by imposing technical conditions on $a_{1}$ and $a_{2}$.
+Intuitively, their lower bounds imply that both factors should have enough signals to satisfy the pervasive condition at different levels (see \citealp{choi2023large}).
+Assumptions \ref{assum1}(iv)-(v) provide a high-level sufficient condition for analyzing large matrices.
+The sample correlation matrix with $d$-day return data serves as the initial estimator for $\bR_{h}$ in Assumption \ref{assum1}(iv).
 This condition is required to account for the spillover effect between continents.
-Here, the correlation matrix is considered to overcome the amplified scale issue of using the sample covariance matrix based on lower-frequency data (see Remark \ref{amplified variance}).
+Here, the correlation matrix is considered to overcome the amplified scale issue of using the sample covariance matrix based on lower-frequency data (see Remark A.1 in the online supplement).
 On the other hand, we can impose the element-wise convergence condition for each continent using the sample covariance matrix based on all observations (Assumption \ref{assum1}(iv)).
 These element-wise convergence rate conditions are easily satisfied under the sub-Gaussian condition and mixing time dependency (\citealp{fan2018large, fan2018eigenvector, vershynin2010introduction, wang2017asymptotics}).
 It can also be satisfied under heavy-tailed observations with bounded fourth moments \citep{fan2017estimation, fan2018large, fan2018eigenvector, fan2021shrinkage}. \end{remark}

-In addition to the max norm and spectral norm, the relative Frobenius norm \citep{stein1961estimation} is considered as a measure of large matrix estimation errors:

-Note that the factor $p^{-1/2}$ plays the role of normalization, i.e., $\|\bSigma\|_{\Sigma} = 1$.
-Under this relative Frobenius norm, in the approximate single-level factor model, the conventional POET estimator is consistent if $p=o(T^{2})$, while the sample covariance does not converge if $p>T$ \citep{fan2013large}.
-In the multi-level factor model, the Double-POET estimator is consistent as long as $p = o(T^{2})$ and $\frac{1}{4} < c< \frac{3}{4}$, while the POET estimator does not converge if $c > \frac{1}{2}$ or $p^{\kappa} > T$ with $\kappa = \min\{\frac{1}{2}, 2c\}$ \citep{choi2023large}.
-In Section \ref{doublePOET}, we compare the convergence rates of Double-POET and Structured-POET.